5AbhishekSaxena/5AbhishekSaxena/README.md

 ### Hi there 👋

 I am a software developer and have been coding for close to 5 years now.
 Currently I am focusing on writing clean code and learning Design Patterns.
+Few other interesting details about me like
 - Frameworks
    - Android
    - Spring Boot